-On December 13, 225 pounds of food was purchased and delivered to ACTS.
-A grand total of 5,593 pounds of food has been delivered to ACTS for the calendar year 2021.
-Thank you Grace Members for continuing to support ACTS through your generous donations.
-Remember to bring in grocery bags and handle bags as these items are needed to carry food items home.
-Any donations of food, paper products, trial sizes, personal hygiene items, and bags can be left in the blue bins in the church hallway.
+On December 5th, 394 pounds of food was purchased and delivered to ACTS.
+In 2022, a total of 5,002 pounds of food was delivered to the Hunger Prevention Center.
+Thank you everyone for all of your donations this past year to support our neighbors in Prince William County.
+Remember to bring in grocery bags as these items are needed to carry food items home.
+Donations of food, paper products, and trial sizes are always needed and welcomed.
+All items can be left in the blue bins in the church hallway.

 Contact Debbie Willemann (email@example.com) if you have any questions.

 Thank you Grace for all of the donations for the Thanksgiving baskets for ACTS.
 Our total for donations was 332 pounds!!!
 This donation pushes are year-to-date total to 4,608.

 Keep your Christmas spirit going and sign up to provide meals for the Hilda Barg Family Shelter.